sqmasep/guidelines/README.md

 - [Conventionnal commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)
 - [MUST, MAY, SHOULD...](https://www.ietf.org/rfc/rfc2119.txt)
 - Add `.vscode/snippets.code-snippets` file to share snippets with your team
+- For advanced TS wizards, you can check hotscript & type-fest

 - good things to do:
   - testing if you don't have anything more to do.
 Prefer end-to-end testing first, because it will be closer to user actions than unit testing